7 reasons to stopover in Bangkok, Thailand

 7 reasons to stopover in Bangkok

 Whether you're tempted by the budget friendly street food, historic sites or immense temples, Bangkok is an intoxicating city that begs to be visited time and time again.
-Since Thomson launched its city breaks, you can now escape to Bangkok from airports across the UK for less than you might expect, while Thomson's multi-centre holidays allow you to combine a bit of city with some beach time elsewhere in Thailand as well.
+Since TUI launched its city breaks, you can now escape to Bangkok from airports across the UK for less than you might expect, while TUI's multi-centre holidays allow you to combine a bit of city with some beach time elsewhere in Thailand as well.
 Read on to see why you should include Bangkok in your next trip.

 1. Gawp at the Grand Palace